The Batman Universe

 Subscribe: Apple Podcasts | Spotify | RSS

-Steph and Theo are back with Season 18 Episode 6 of The Batman Universe Comic Podcast.
-This episode, they review Detective Comics #1108 and Absolute Batman #19.
-How do they feel about the Robins of the Absolute Universe?
-Is it odd that they are all wards of Jack Grimm, aka The Joker?
+Steph and Theo are back with Season 18 Episode 7 of The Batman Universe Comic Podcast.
+This episode, they review Batman #9 and Absolute Batman #20.
+How can Scarecrow be more scary than the Joker in the Absolute Universe?
+Why would Babs set herself up to be captured by the GCPD?
 Listen in and find our thoughts.
-After that, they give you one big segment of Greater Gotham to catch everyone up for the month of April.
+After that, they give you one big segment of Greater Gotham to catch everyone up.

 Main Titles